-8.4 Resource Consumption
+8.7 Resource Consumption

-We evaluate memory, CPU usage using the Android Studio IDE Profiler tool, and power consumption using Qualcomm's Trepn Profiler tool [5] on Samsung S7 edge, Samsung S8, and Huawei P9.
+We evaluate memory, CPU usage using the Android Studio IDE Profiler tool, and power consumption using Qualcomm's Trepn Profiler tool [34] on Samsung S7 edge, Samsung S8, and Huawei P9.

 Memory & CPU Consumption.
-Table 4 shows the resource consumption on three smartphones.
-The memory consumption has an average ~ 22MB and max ~ 50MB, which appears when CNN feature extraction using tensorflow inference is running.
-The average amount of time for the CPU to complete all the machine learning inferences is low on all phones (5 ~ 7ms).
-The max CPU time is around ~ 30ms, still very low.
+Table 5 shows the resource consumption on three smartphones when only basic visual features are used.
+The memory consumption has an average $\sim 22MB$ and maximum $\sim 50MB$, which appears when CNN feature extraction using tensorflow inference is running.
+The average amount of time for the CPU to complete all the machine learning inferences is low on all phones (5 \sim 7ms).
+The maximum CPU time is around $\sim 30ms$, still very low.
 Such low memory and CPU usage makes it possible to deploy EchoPrint on most existing devices.
+Table 6 shows the resource consumption when sophisticated visual features are used.
+In this mode, the image data are streamed to a server for feature extraction, which are returned to mobile device for final authentication.
+Compared with using basic visual features, it only requires slightly more memory and CPU resources at a cost of possible delay depending on network conditions.
+This is because of the most heavy computation task - sophisticated visual feature extraction - is offloaded to the server, which makes it possible to maintain real-time recognition on most existing devices.

 Response Delay.
-Response delay is the time needed for the system to produce an authentication result after the raw input signal is ready (Table 4).
-Samsung S8 has the least delay with an average of ~ 15ms, and the other two 32 - 45ms.
+Response delay is the time needed for the system to produce an authentication result after the raw input signal is ready (Table 5).
+Samsung S8 has the least delay with an average of $\sim 15ms$, and the other two 32 - 45ms.
 The delay approaches maximum when the user keeps moving the phone trying to align the face in the valid area, which incurs a lot of camera preview refreshing and rendering.
-It is also affected by other computation heavy background apps.
+It is also affected by other computation-heavy background apps.
 For real-time continuous authentication, the delay between consecutive sound signal emitting is 50ms.
 We choose to do authentication every other emitting, leaving sufficient time for processing.
+We do not evaluate the response delay when sophisticated visual features are used because it highly depends on the network quality.
+The image data is $\sim 1.4MB$ for each test.
+Depending on the network quality, the delay time varies.
+However, unless the wireless networking is highly congested, the delay is acceptable for most use cases.